jerrinot/cdcportable/README.md

 Shows how to push changes from Postgres to Hazelcast IMap

 ## What is it good for?
-It creates a highly scalable read-only view into a relational database.
+It creates a highly scalable read-only automatically updated view into a relational database.
 Relational databases are notoriously hard to scale.
 Hazelcast makes it simple.

 ## What is unique about it?